--Before applying power to the indicator, remove the "Calibration Switch" cover plate, (two silver thumb screws), at the back bottom left, (underside), of the indicator.
-Move the switch to the opposite position and apply power.
+-Before turning "On" or applying power to the indicator, remove the "Calibration Switch" cover plate, (two silver thumb screws), at the back side of the indicator.
+Move the exposed switch to the opposite position and then plug in the indicator and turn "On" by holding the <PRINT> key.
 "F 1" should be displayed.

 -To set the "Deadload (internal re-zero)": Press the <Print> key until "F 16" is displayed.
 Press the <Zero> key.
 The indicator will do a zero calculation and display a number.
 Press the <Zero> key once more and the display should now read "0".
 Press <Net / Gross> key.
-The display should flash "SET", then flash "NC 0" and return to "F 16".
+Wait until "F 16" returns to the display.

-- Move the Cal. switch back to the original position.
-Replace the cover plate.
+- Move the exposed switch back to the original position and replace the cover plate.

 - The scale should now be at or around "Zero".
 This whole procedure only has to be done on initial set up of the system.

-- Pressing the <Zero> key should be all that is required for regular use.
+Using the <Zero> key should be all that is required for regular use.